 Wiring diagrams are provided with each motor.
-When wired according to wiring diagram, motor rotates clockwise when viewed from the shaft/pulley side.
+When wired according to wiring diagram, energy recovery wheel rotates clockwise when viewed from the shaft/pulley side.

 By carefully reviewing the information within this section and following the instructions, the risk of improper operation and/or component damage will be minimized.